-F. F. Contribution to the Renewables Portfolio Standard
+F. Contribution to the Renewables Portfolio Standard

-The guidelines included in the Element also address aspects of the Renewable Energy Program related to the state's Renewables Portfolio Standard (RPS) under Senate Bill 1078 (Sher, Chapter 516, Statutes of 2002).).
-This law and any recent revisions requires certain retail sellers of electricity to increase the amount of renewable energy they procure each year by one (1) percent until the renewable energy content of their electricity portfolios equal 20equals 33 percent. of their power from renewable energy sources.
-Retail sellers of electricity must meet this 2033 percent level by December 31, 20172020.
-Under SB 1078this law, the California Energy Commission is charged with certifying eligible renewable energy resources that may be used by retail sellers of electricity to satisfy their RPS procurement requirements and for developing an accounting system to verify a retail seller's compliance with the RPS.
+The guidelines included in the Element also address aspects of the Renewable Energy Program related to the state's Renewables Portfolio Standard (RPS).
+This law and any recent revisions requires certain retail sellers of electricity to increase the amount of renewable energy they procure each year by one (1) percent until the renewable energy content of their electricity portfolios equals 33 percent of their power from renewable energy sources.
+Retail sellers of electricity must meet this 33 percent level by 2020.
+Under this law, the California Energy Commission is charged with certifying eligible renewable energy resources that may be used by retail sellers of electricity to satisfy their RPS procurement requirements and for developing an accounting system to verify a retail seller's compliance with the RPS.
 Eligible renewable energy resources identified within the County may qualify for funding under the Renewable Energy Program.